ADMISSIONS PROCESS

 Step 1 Book onto an Open Morning or arrange a private tour to get to know us better.
 Register for a place at one of these events HERE.

 Step 3 The Admissions Team will be in touch to invite candidates for an interview with a senior member of staff.
-This can be conducted via Microsoft Teams online or in person.
+This can be conducted online or in person.

-Step 4 Attend our Year 9 Taster Day in October or arrange an individual Taster Day on a mutually agreeable date.
+Step 4 Attend an individual Taster Day on a mutually agreeable date.

-Step 6 Offer letters to successful candidates are sent out in early December and within two weeks of assessment for any late entries.
+Step 7 Offer letters to successful candidates are sent out in early December and within approximately two weeks of assessment for any late entries.
 School references will need to have been received before an offer can be given.

-Step 8 Welcome day for pupils and parents June 2023 (date tbc).
+Step 9 A welcome day for pupils and parents will be held in June 2024.

 For further information please contact a member of the Admissions Team | admissions@royalhospitalschool.org | 01473 326136